University / Public Programs / Families / Schools & Group Tours / Summer Arts Workshop / Virtual Resources

 Blaffer Student Internships

-Academically-focused internships are offered to University of Houston students at the undergraduate and graduate levels.
-Internships are volunteer-based, and students are encouraged to seek academic credit.
+In general academically focused internships are offered to University of Houston students at the undergraduate and graduate levels.
+Students are encouraged to seek academic credit.

-In partnership with the UH School of Art, one graduate student in the Master of Art History program is awarded the Blaffer Art Museum Fellowship in Contemporary Art History in support of a stipend for a semester long curatorial internship.
+In partnership with the UH School of Art, one graduate student in the Master of Art History program is awarded the Blaffer Art Museum Fellowship in Contemporary Art History in support of a stipend for a year-long curatorial internship.

 The museum docent corps provides University of Houston students and local arts professionals with valuable teaching experience.
 Docents give dynamic, interactive tours of current Blaffer Art Museum exhibitions to college students and K-12 school groups, as well as to community groups of adults and kids.